The Safest and Most Dangerous Places in Shoto, WI: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Shoto is $327 per year, which is $137 less than the national average and $92 less than Wisconsin's state average.
-Below we compare cities similar to Shoto:
+The overall cost of crime per resident in Shoto is $327 per year, which is $137 less than the national average and $92 less than Wisconsin's state average.
+The comparison below uses cities similar to Shoto:

 • In Ashland, WI, crime costs $873 per person, which is $546 more than in Shoto.